 Expiration Date/Renewal: The expiration date varies according to the classification of the Utah company license like Liquor Warehouse or Distribution licenses expire on December 31.

 Issuance: License is issued by Utah Dept of Alcoholic Beverage Control

 Step#2: Licenses issued by City/County

-If your business or industry type doesn’t fall under a statewide license project then you will have to check with the local city or county office.
+If your business or industry type doesn’t fall under a state-wide license project then you will have to check with the local city or county office.
 A Utah company license can also be issued by local counties or cities in which the business is located.
 Let’s look at an example to understand how this works.
-Let’s look at an example to understand this:

 If you form a business in Utah County then a business license will be required for all businesses that are situated within the County.
 The objective of issuing a license or permit is to ensure that a business location is properly zoned for the activity that is going to be conducted.
 In order to get a license or permit, you will be required to complete a “Business License Zone Clearance”.
 This clearance takes 3 – 7 days and once the clearance is complete, a business license application along with the required fee will be provided.
 Click here to know more about the licensing procedure.